-It's no secret that being a pet parent has its perks.
-Pets can provide companionship, support mental and physical health, and create boundless opportunities for adventure and play.
-But unfortunately, there are also some challenges that come along having a furry friend—like when your pet is dealing with fleas.
+Every pet parent knows that there are some challenges that come along having a furry friend—like when your pet is dealing with fleas.

 Handling fleas—and even worse—a flea infestation, can be extremely difficult, so knowing how to properly remove fleas from your pet before they become pervasive can make all the difference.